eleanor-m/n_epma_analysis/README.md

-# Problems and solutions when quantifying nitrogen in silicate and oxide minerals and glasses using electron probe microanalysis
+# Nitrogen by EPMA

 Repo containing data and analyses for nitrogen by EPMA project.

+To accompany paper: Problems and solutions when quantifying nitrogen in silicate and oxide minerals and glasses using electron probe microanalysis

 ## Notebooks: